BuildABuddha/BuildABuddha.github.io/aboutme.md

 Unfortunately, a combination of mental health and financial issues prevented me from finishing my degree.
 I'd probably have a degree by now if I had just picked Computer Science from the start... but oh well.
 Not all those who wander are lost, I guess?

-I am currently using Lambda School's Data Science course to help prove that despite my lack of a finished degree, I'm still a worthy a worthy programmer.
+I am currently using Lambda School's Data Science course to help prove that despite my lack of a finished degree, I'm still a worthy programmer.
 Might as well put those years of academia to use!

 ### My Interests